ros2/design/articles/zero_copy.md

 ## Motivation

-The motivation for message loaning is to increase performance and determinism in ROS2.
+The motivation for message loaning is to increase performance and determinism in ROS 2.

 As additional motivation, there are specific middleware implementations that allow for zero-copy via shared memory mechanisms.
-These enhancements would allow ROS2 to take advantage of the shared memory mechanisms exposed by these implementations.
+These enhancements would allow ROS 2 to take advantage of the shared memory mechanisms exposed by these implementations.
 An example of zero-copy transfer is [RTI Connext DDS Micro](https://community.rti.com/static/documentation/connext-micro/3.0.0/doc/html/usersmanual/zerocopy.html).

 ### Publisher Use Cases